 I don't know if this little "lighthouse" is Victorian or not (probably not), but it certainly has the same whimsy about it as a Victorian "trifle", which was a house built to look like an elephant or whatever.
 The house is located smack in the center of town (doesn't look like it, I know, but the camera angle is deceiving) and I doubt it ever served as a real lighthouse.
 In fact, the house is so small, I'd lay you odds that it is only a vacation cottage.
 I think it's a fake, but a nice fake.
 And the light and the sky were so perfect, how could I resist photographing it?

 |PT14 – Folk Victorian|

 This house has a certain hodge-podge feeling to it which makes me pretty certain that it has been added onto over the years.
-The Victorians liked their Italianates to have a certain unsymmetrical feel to them (in order to simulate the genuine hodge-podgy feeling of real Italian villas which, in point of fact, look that way precisely because they have been added onto over the centuries) – but the Victorians preferred symmetrical unsymmetry, if you know what I mean.
+The Victorians liked their Italianates to have a certain unsymmetrical feel to them (to simulate the genuine hodge-podgy feeling of real Italian villas which, in point of fact, look that way precisely because they have been added onto over the centuries) – but the Victorians preferred symmetrical unsymmetry, if you know what I mean.
 Their unsymmetry normally has a certain, studied balance to it.
-If I had to make a guess, I would say that the side porch and probably the door and rooms leading off it are later additions.
+If I had to make a guess, I would say that the side porch is a later addition.

 |PT15 – Queen Anne|